-Finally, it is important to stress that we did not rely on the interviews as our sole source of data.
-Rather, we supplemented the findings of the interviews with an extensive review of publicly available sources on continuation funds (such as law firm memorandums and reports prepared by financial advisors and other professionals who regularly advise clients or closely follow the continuation fund market, like Lazard Private Capital Advisory and Pitchbook).
-We also reviewed and closely analyzed all comment letters related to continuation funds that were submitted to the SEC by various market players.
-186 Altogether, this mixed-method strategy enabled us to shed new light on the realities of private equity continuation funds.
+Finally, it is important to stress that we did not rely on the interviews as our sole data source.
+Rather, we supplemented the findings of the interviews with an extensive review of publicly available sources on continuation funds (such as reports prepared by financial advisors and other professionals who closely follow the continuation fund market).
+We also reviewed and analyzed all comment letters related to continuation funds that were submitted to the SEC by various market players.
+166 Altogether, this mixed-method strategy enabled us to shed new light on the realities of private equity continuation funds.

-B. Testing the Prior that Sophisticated LPs Can Protect Themselves
+B. Testing the Assumption that Sophisticated LPs Can Protect Themselves

-Supporters of continuation funds often view them as a triple "win" for all parties involved.
-187 In particular, they emphasize that legacy fund LPs maintain the independent choice of whether to sell their interests or roll them over into the continuation fund.
-188 This possibility purportedly gives legacy fund LPs, who are sophisticated investors, the power to fend for themselves.
+Supporters of continuation funds often emphasize that legacy fund LPs maintain the independent choice of whether to sell their interests or roll them over into the continuation fund.
+This possibility purportedly gives legacy fund LPs the power to fend for themselves.
 The reality, as our interviews show, is more complex.

-The LPs of the legacy funds may face significant challenges that could cause them to sell their interests in the legacy funds under unfavorable terms and forgo profitable investment opportunities in the continuation funds.
+The LPs of the legacy funds may face significant challenges that could cause them to sell their interests in the legacy funds under unfavorable terms.
 We discuss these major challenges below.